What Place-Based Means to Us

 At that time, Bourke was re-establishing cultural authority through the Bourke Tribal Council, a representative body for all the First Nations language groups who now live there.
 They had chosen to implement a collective impact approach and to be the first demonstration site for Justice Reinvestment in Australia.
 They did this because they wanted better futures for their children, who had high levels of contact with police and the justice system.

-What I saw in Bourke convinced me of the power of this approach.
+What we saw in Bourke convinced us of the power of this approach.
 Quite quickly we saw youth arrest rates drop, school engagement rise, and local people employed.
-The priorities the community identified weren’t ones I or other outsiders would have picked but they were right.
-Helping young people get their driver’s licence, supporting men’s healing, police and community working together to address domestic violence, and creating an alternative learning site at the school all contributed to the better outcomes.
+The priorities the community identified weren’t ones we or other outsiders would have picked but they were right.
+Helping young people get their driver’s licence, supporting men’s healing, police and community working together to reduce violence, and creating an alternative learning site at the school all contributed to the better outcomes.

 Building a New Table

-Alister Ferguson, the founder of Maranguka, once told me that since colonisation, the First Peoples of Bourke had never had a seat at the table where decisions were made about their lives.
-So, they built a new table and invited others to join, government, philanthropy, services, corporates.
+Alister Ferguson, the founder of Maranguka, once told us that since colonisation, the First Peoples of Bourke had never had a seat at the table where decisions were made about their lives.
+So, they built a new table and invited others to join; government, philanthropy, NGOs, services, and corporates.

 We’ve learned so much from First Nations leaders about good governance and how to work together to improve the wellbeing of people and Country.